Tierion/now-boltwall/README.md

 # The Boltwall Deployment Toolkit

-`now-boltwall` is a command line tool that makes it easy to configure and deploy a lightning enabled paywall server using [boltwall](https://github.com/Tierion/boltwall) with no coding experience and in just a couple minutes.
+`now-boltwall` is a command line tool that makes it easy to configure and deploy a lightning-enabled paywall server using [boltwall](https://github.com/Tierion/boltwall) with no coding experience and in just a couple minutes.

 Using `now-boltwall` you can deploy a live, TLS-secured server that allows you to get